-By using the drag-and-drop seating chart, you can customize a seating plan and choose table shapes as well as keep track of your RSVPs all in one place.
+By using the drag-and-drop seating chart tool offered by WeddingWire, you can customize a seating plan and choose table shapes as well as keep track of your RSVPs all in one place.
 Plus, the site allows you to easily share your fancy new digital chart.
-You can print, export or email your floor plan to your venue so everyone is looped in on the arrangement.
+You can print, export or email your floor plan to your venue (as well as your parents) so everyone is looped in on the arrangement.

 This site lets you import your guest list from Excel, then assign tables based on your to-scale floor plan.
 You can also plot out other wedding-related events, including your rehearsal dinner and day-after brunch, using that same master list.
 AllSeated even has a library of venues, so it's possible your actual venue is already available in their catalog, scaled to size and ready to go!

 3. Wedding Mapper

 The Guest Manager tool on Wedding Mapper allows you to lay out the entire floor plan—tables as well as bar, dance floor, etc.—to ensure that your grandparents aren't accidentally seated next to the subwoofer, and the kids' table (if you're having one) is in close proximity to where their parents might be seated, but far from the action at the bar.
 (The site also has a handy tool that helps couples create a customized wedding map of key locations and venues.)

 4. Style Me Pretty